jackconnolly21/cs109a-spotify/docs/index.md

 ## Motivation:
 _Introduce the project motivation both as a whole as well as motivations for important defining aspects of your work.
 For example were there any visualization or UI primitives that informed your work?_

+The motivation behind this project as a whole stems from the incredible business value that companies draw from making good recommendations to users.
+Our personal motive comes from our own experiences as users of music streaming services.
+We have a personal interest and value in effective recommendation algorithms.
+The ability to generate good playlists is something that both us and our friends are very interested in being able to use in our daily lives.
+We all have, at one point or another, worked hard to compile a high quality playlist for our friends' and our own enjoyments.
+It is therefore something that touches us on an engaging, tangible level.

+As aspiring data scientists, these services are also treasure troves of data that we can use to make interesting insights on.
+The digital nature of Spotify's libraries and interfaces means that every part of the user experience can be turned into high quality data.
+The sheer scale of this data is mind-boggling, and therefore interesting to work on.
+Throughout this project, the amount of data was also a somewhat limiting factor in our analysis due to our limited computing resources available.

+As for the motivation behind the techniques that we employed, we wanted to stay true to the Spotify Challenge, focusing our generation of new playlists primarily based on actual user-generated playlists.
+Because of this, our models were ones that could see the data as a graphical web of interactions between songs that appear together in these user generated playlists.
+We also believed that our model's method and performance can be well demonstrated through the use of an interactive React web app that we have hosted and linked to below.
+We have really worked to bring this challenge to life.

 ## Description of Data and EDA:
 _What data are you dealing with?
 What methods have you used to explore the data (incl. initial explorations, models, data cleansing and reconciliation, etc)?
 What insights did you gain?
 How did those methods influence your work?_

 ## Literature Review/Related Work:
 _This can include noting any key papers, texts, other software sources, talks or websites that you have used to develop your modeling approach and/or that informed your demo/site._